 It involved, for example, tactics such as “keyword stuffing,” whereby websites were deliberately created with as many keywords as possible in order to achieve high rankings in the search results.

 It’s not difficult to ensure that your website will be indexed by a search engine.
 But it can be tricky to ensure that it is listed in association with specific keywords.
-Search engines look at four things when deciding ranking: rank, authority, relevance and technical issues.
+Search engines look at four things when deciding to rank: rank, authority, relevance, and technical issues.

 As was described in the section “How search engines work,” search engines determine the authority and credibility of the content of a website, using such factors as the type and quality of inbound links from other websites.
 However, a large number of inbound links does not necessarily result in a high ranking.
 So, search engines also check the authority of sites that link to you, the context of the link, and which anchor text is being used.
 Another key factor in defining authority is the age of your domain.
 Older sites typically have a higher trust factor.